Why do I need a coach?

 How much does it cost?

-Coaching starts with four sessions per month and unlimited message exchanges to help keep you going between sessions. £325/month, with a minimum two-month commitment
+Coaching starts with four sessions per month and unlimited weekday message exchanges to help keep you going between sessions. £335/month, with a minimum two-month commitment ($440/month, with a minimum two-month commitment if you are based in the US and using a university research account or institutional grant)

-When they feel ready, clients can end coaching or taper down to Advanced Coaching: the same kind of support during and in between sessions, only fewer of them. £200/month for two sessions; £140/month for one session
+When they feel ready, clients can end coaching or taper down to Advanced Coaching: the same kind of support during and in between sessions, only fewer of them. £205/month for two sessions; £140/month for one session. ($270/month for two sessions; $189/month for one session if you are based in the US and using a university research account or institutional grant)

-When clients feel that they are pretty much where they want to be but they still like the safety net of accountability and a ready ear, they can taper down again to Quick Coaching: one session per month and one online support exchange to help you get going at the start of each week. £90/month
+When clients feel that they are pretty much where they want to be but they still like the safety net of accountability and a ready ear, they can taper down again to Quick Coaching: one session per month and one online support exchange to help you get going at the start of each week. £95/month ($122/month if you are based in the US and using a university research account or institutional grant)

 How do I get started?